 The New Zealand MND Registry connects people living with MND to researchers, enabling New Zealanders to participate in research and helping MND research grow in New Zealand.
 MND New Zealand raises funds to establish and maintain the Registry.

-To enrol or ask questions about enrolling, please contact the Registry Curator.
+To enrol or ask questions about enrolling, please contact the Registry Curator, Kerry Walker.

 Phone: 0800 MND REG (0800 663 734)

-The New Zealand MND Registry will connect people with MND to researchers, informing participants if they are a suitable candidate for research studies.
+The New Zealand Motor Neurone Disease Registry connects people with MND to researchers, informing participants if they are a suitable candidate for research studies.

-Over time, the MND Registry will facilitate the growth of the MND research field in New Zealand by enabling researchers to find study participants quickly and easily.
+The MND Registry was launched in May 2017.
+Over time, it will facilitate the growth of the MND research field in New Zealand by enabling researchers to find study participants quickly and easily.
 The MND Registry will also provide valuable information to guide the future development of support services.

-It is estimated that 310 people are living with MND at any one time in New Zealand.
-We aim to capture information about every person with MND in the New Zealand MND Registry, to answer questions about how many people have MND in different areas, how the condition progresses, and how the disease can affect people.
+Over 300 people are living with MND at any one time in New Zealand.
+The Registry aims to capture information about every person with MND in New Zealand, to answer questions about how many people have MND in different areas, how the condition progresses, and how the disease can affect people.